SleepyFishYT/SleepyClient/README.md

 # Not best client
-I know how to code Java for Not much time
+I know how to code Java for less time